Arvid Lindblad: 2022: Junior formulae debut

 In 2022, Lindblad made his debut single-seater racing by joining Van Amersfoort Racing ahead of the fifth round of the Italian F4 Championship after testing outside of race weekends throughout the year.
-He was able to amass three points finishes with his best finish being seventh place, putting him 17th in the standings with 12 points.
+He was able to amass three points finishes with his best finish being seventh place, putting him 17th in the standings with twelve points.

 2023: Maiden victories

-F4 UAE

 Ahead of the season, Lindblad joined Hitech Grand Prix to compete in the Formula 4 UAE Championship.
 In race 3 of the opening round held at the Dubai Autodrome, Lindblad took his first Formula 4 win as he fended off Ferrari Driver Academy driver Tuukka Taponen from pole position.
 However, this proved a false dawn as Lindblad only scored 26 points in the following two rounds, which dropped him out of the hunt.
 Despite this, Lindblad notched up a podium during the season finale in Yas Marina, putting him fifth in the standings.